spirali/orco/docs/userguide/getting-started.md

 completed and the result of `B` will be passed as an additional input to `A`.

 In the example, assume that we have an expensive simulation.
-For the sake of simplicity, we will parametrize it by one parameter.
-Configurations for it will look like `{"p": <PARAMETER-OF-SIMULATION>}`.
+For the sake of simplicity, we will parametrize it by one parameter `p`.

 We define builder of simulations as follows: